Cannabis & the Skeletal System

 The skeletal system is the rigid internal framework that supports the rest of the human body.

 The skeletal system is the rigid internal framework that supports the rest of the human body.
 It anchors our muscles, holds and protects our internal organs, and produces blood cells in the bone marrow.
-While it hasn’t gained much attention in human studies involving cannabis, there been a few discoveries that have shown cannabis may actually aid in healing bone fractures, reduce bone pain, and possibly slow the progression of osteoporosis.
+While it hasn’t gained much attention in human studies involving cannabis, there have been a few discoveries that have shown cannabis may actually aid in healing bone fractures, reduce bone pain, and possibly slow the progression of osteoporosis.

 Our bones start out more like softer, flexible cartilage while we’re developing babies in the womb.
 Progressively, these structures will grow and gain strength by hardening through a process called ossification.
-The marrow, specifically inside long bones, produces many, many new blood cells on a daily basis – so if any pathology evolves in the skeletal system it can impact our blood and effect a change in our immune defense.
+The marrow, specifically inside the long bones, produces many, many new blood cells on a daily basis – so if any pathology evolves in the skeletal system it can impact our blood and effect a change in our immune defense.
 This gives us good reason to take a closer look at how cannabis effects this system, just like any other medication prescribed to a patient.

 The most notable effect of cannabis on the skeletal system has been its ability to reduce pain and inflammation in patients suffering from arthritis.
 Animal studies have confirmed that cannabinoids, primarily CBD, act as an analgesic or pain-reliever, and patients have confirmed that both ingesting the plant as well as using it as a topical preparation can relieve the symptoms of arthritis.
 A covering on our bones called the periosteum is packed with nerves, and when the cartilage padding in a joint is gone, bones rub against one another due to osteoarthritis which is painful.
-This pain may become chronic and unbearable.
+The pain may become chronic and unbearable.
 Instead of using opioids, which can be addictive, many patients have been turning to cannabis as an alternative.

 A study done by researchers in Israel found that CBD stimulates an enzyme that helps speed the healing of bone fractures, it helps to fuse bone tissue back together faster by increasing collagen crosslinking.
 This is good news for anyone who suffers one or more fractures as healing time may be reduced by using cannabis, bones seem to gain their strength back quicker.
 Unfortunately, CBD oil isn’t yet a prescription medication studied and approved for this purpose.